Rob--W/cookie-manager/README.md

 - Import / export cookies
   - JSON format for backup and restoration purposes.
   - Netscape HTTP Cookie File format for use with other tools like curl and wget.
+  - Copying cookies to a different cookie jar.

 ## Searching for cookies